What Was The Role Of Serfdom In Europe

 Serfdom played a central and multifaceted role in European history for centuries.
 Originating in the twilight of the Roman Empire, it evolved into a complex system that shaped agricultural practices, social hierarchies, and political power dynamics across the continent.
 While the characteristics of serfdom varied significantly between Western and Eastern Europe, its core principle – the binding of peasants to the land – remained a defining feature.

 The eventual decline and abolition of serfdom marked a turning point in European history, paving the way for new forms of labor, economic development, and social change.
-However, the legacy of serfdom continues to resonate in modern Europe, shaping social relations, economic disparities, and cultural identities.
+That said, the legacy of serfdom continues to resonate in modern Europe, shaping social relations, economic disparities, and cultural identities.
 Understanding serfdom is therefore essential for grasping the long-term trajectory of European history and its enduring impact on the world today.
 How do you think the differences between serfdom in Eastern and Western Europe impacted the course of their respective histories?